 AI and Machine Learning in Fintech

 Machine learning algorithms can instantly sift through massive databases in search of questionable patterns and transactions, greatly improving the accuracy of fraud detection systems.
-As the fintech business grows, a key concern is the prevalence of fraud.
-By taking a proactive approach, organizations in this area may reduce fraud and increase security.
+According to the Fintech Industry News, a key concern is the prevalence of fraud.
+By taking a proactive approach, organisations in this area may reduce fraud and increase security.
 Financial planning is becoming more affordable and accessible to a wider range of consumers as robo-advisors, which offer automated investing solutions, are increasingly being created using AI and ML.

-Decentralized finance (DeFi) is one-way blockchain technology is shaking up financial technology.
-DeFi eliminates the need for users to rely on centralized organizations like banks to access financial services like lending, borrowing, and trading.
+Decentralised finance (DeFi) is one way blockchain technology is shaking up financial technology.
+DeFi eliminates the need for users to rely on centralised organisations like banks to access financial services like lending, borrowing, and trading.
 The DeFi platform is built on blockchain technology and uses smart contracts to facilitate trustless transactions.

 Platforms such as Compound, Uniswap, and Aave are contributing to the fast expansion of the DeFi industry.
 By cutting out intermediaries and giving customers a greater say over their own money, these platforms help keep prices down.
 Because of DeFi’s meteoric rise and the widespread acceptance of cryptocurrencies, new possibilities for financial inclusion have arisen, particularly in areas without access to conventional banking services.